EPAM-JS-Competency-center/azure-development-course-initial/docs/03-working-with-serverless-api/03-work-with-core-tools.md

 ## Assumptions

-In this module, we will be using the 4th (latest version at the time of the course release) version of the Azure Functions Core Tools package for 64-bit Windows operating system.
+In this module, we will be using the 4th (latest version at the time of the course release) version of the Azure Functions Core Tools package.
 We will also be using the VS Code text editor.

 ## Process